preactjs/preact-cli/README.md

 ### Custom Configuration

+#### Plugins

+On an effort of making customisation as easier as we can we are also creating plugins that allow custom configuration just from installing.
+Current Plugins are:

+- [Preact CLI Lodash] (https://www.npmjs.com/package/preact-cli-lodash): Optimize your builds using babel-plugin-lodash and the lodash webpack plugin.

 #### Browserslist

 You may customize your list of supported browser versions by declaring a [`"browserslist"`](https://github.com/ai/browserslist) key within your `package.json`.
 Changing these values will modify your JavaScript (via [`babel-preset-env`](https://github.com/babel/babel-preset-env#targetsbrowsers)) and your CSS (via [`autoprefixer`](https://github.com/postcss/autoprefixer)) output.